Non-Hodgkin Lymphoma (NHL)

-- Isn't just one disease–it's actually a diverse group of blood cancers that share a single characteristic in how they develop
+- Isn't just one disease–it's actually a diverse group of blood cancers that all arise from lymphocytes (white blood cells that are part of the immune system).

 - NHL has many different subtypes which are either indolent (slow growing) or aggressive (fast growing).